Rebecca Collett here. I’m a painter and a ski bunny who loves Nature in all her fierce beauty.

 There’s no right or wrong interpretation.

-Living in the Perth Hills of Western Australia surrounded by trees, I regularly escape the hot Perth summers and head to Whistler, Canada for the pristine snow, majestic mountains and a complete visual contrast to the beaches, eucalypts and gentle hills of Perth.
+Living in the Perth Hills of Western Australia surrounded by trees, I regularly escape the hot Perth summers and head to Canada.
+The pristine snow, majestic mountains, frozen lakes and snow tipped alpine trees provide a complete visual contrast to the beaches, eucalypts and gentle hills of Perth.

-Textures fascinate me, so my favourite tools are a palette knife and the thick structure of acrylics.
-Nature is beautiful in her freedom of creation, so combining the palette knife with thick acrylics provides me with the freedom to let go and avoid constraints of perfectionism and replication.
+Textures fascinate me, so my favourite tools are a palette knife and structured acrylics.
+Nature is beautiful in her freedom of creation, so combining the palette knife with thick paint provides me with the freedom to let go and avoid constraints of perfectionism and replication.

-My ultimate sense of achievement is when I generate a feeling of connection, when you want to reach out and touch the painting.
-I’ve created a physical connection, not just a visual one, and textures help achieve this.
+My ultimate sense of achievement is when I generate a feeling of connection, when you want to reach out and touch the painting, when you can feel the chill in the air or the held breath of alpenglow.